Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Shifted Chunk Encoder

-\textbf{Efficient batch computation for shifted configuration}.
-An issue of shifted chunk partitioning for ASR batch computation is that different audio has different length.
-In order to be evenly partitioned into chunks, we pad audios in a batch to the same length which is a little longer than the longest audio in the batch and can be divided by the chunk size \emph{N}.
-Another issue is that shifted chunks partitioning will result in more chunks, and some chunks will be smaller than \emph{N}, as shown in Figure~\ref{fig:shifted_chunks}.
-Here, we use an efficient batch computation approach by cyclic-shifting the regular partitioned chunks from head to tail to get the shifted partitioned chunks, and reverse cyclic-shifting the shifted partitioned chunks from tail to head to re-get the regular partitioned chunks, as illustrated in Figure~\ref{fig:cyclic_shift}.
+The first issue of shifted chunk partitioning for batch computation is the the difference in audio lengths.
+To be evenly partitioned, we pad audios in a batch to the same length, which is a little longer than the longest one in the batch while can be evenly divided by the chunk size.
+Another issue is that shifted chunk partitioning will result in more chunks, and some chunks will be smaller than \emph{W}, see Fig.~\ref{fig:shifted_chunks}.
+We use a batch computation approach by cyclic-shifting the regular partitioned chunks from head to tail to get the shifted partitioned chunks, and reverse cyclic-shifting the shifted partitioned chunks from tail to head to re-get the regular partitioned chunks, see Fig.~\ref{fig:cyclic_shift}.
 With the cyclic-shift, the number of batched chunks remains the same as that of regular chunk partitioning, and thus is also efficient.
-By the way, this cyclic-shifting scheme can be easily implemented using the built-in Pytorch function \emph{torch.roll()}.